quixio/quix-samples/nodejs/advanced/Demo.Data.Stream.Processing/README.md

-# Stream processing demo - UI
+# Stream processing demo UI

-This is the web and phone UI for the Stream Processing Demo.
+[This project](https://github.com/quixio/quix-library/tree/main/nodejs/advanced/Demo.Data.Stream.Processing){target="_blank"} is the web and phone UI for the Stream Processing Demo.

-This is part of our [Car Demo](https://www.quix.io/data-stream-processing-example/) example which your can try [here](https://streamingdemoui-quix-cardemo.deployments.quix.ai/).
+This is part of our [Car Demo](https://www.quix.io/data-stream-processing-example/) example which you can try [here](https://streamingdemoui-quix-cardemo.deployments.quix.ai/).

-## Requirements/prerequisites
+## How to run

-In order to make use of this solution you also need to deploy the following projects:
- - Streaming demo - UI (this one)
- - Streaming demo - Input
- - Streaming demo - Control
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables